-While online education offers students the opportunity to study from anywhere in the world.
-Many still choose an online program with a campus located close to home.
-Cost is big factor in staying local.
-Online programs for public colleges and universities will charge different rates for in-state and out-of-state tuition.
-For example The University of Florida charges Florida residents $112-per-credit-hour in their online programs, while residents of other states pay $500 per credit hour.
-That’s a significant savings for California residents, and that Florida in-state tuition is much lower than what Florida residents would pay to attend an online public school based in Ohio or Texas.
-Sticking with a private school in your state can save you tens of thousands of dollars over the course of earning your degree.
+While online education offers students the opportunity to study from anywhere in the world, many still choose an online program with a campus located close to home.
+There are several reasons to say local.

+Cost can be a big factor.
+Public colleges and universities will charge different rates for in-state and out-of-state tuition, even for online classes.
+For example, the University of Florida charges Florida residents $112 per credit hour in their online programs, while residents of other states pay $500 per credit hour.
+Likewise, a Florida resident would have to pay more to attend an online public school in another state.
+That means that sticking with a school in your state could save you tens of thousands of dollars as you earn your degree.

-You might also choose a nearby online college because you want the ability to visit campus to meet with professors or advisers as well as the flexibility that online learning provides, especially if you are working.
-Visiting the school can also help you feel like a true member of the school community and
+You might also choose a nearby online college because of the flexibility that online learning provides, especially if you are working.
+While studying online, you might still visit campus to meet with professors or advisers.
+Visiting the school can also help you feel like a true member of the school community.

-Some students enroll in a locally-based online degree program because they are already familiar with its culture and traditions, or they have family or friends with ties to the institution.
-The school may also be more recognizable to local employers, which can make a difference for career changers.
+Finally, some students enroll in a locally-based online degree program because they’re already familiar with its culture and traditions, or they have family or friends with ties to the institution.
+The school may also be more recognizable to local employers.
+Being able to network professionally in your area will help you out on our job search, especially if you’re changing careers.

 Part 2: Writing Assessment